-Historically Yours: St. Louis, unique among midwest cities
+HISTORICALLY YOURS: St. Louis, unique among midwest cities

 The short-term sense of this separation has been paved with long-term problems, too many, in fact, for the scope of this column.
 Several attempts over the years have been made to reunite the city and county, but so far, those attempts have been met with failure.

-Elizabeth Davis was born and raised in Cooper County, Missouri, and has written HISTORICALLY YOURS for the Boonville Daily News for over ten years.
-She has covered the Civil War, US history, and Cooper County history.
-In celebration of Missouri’s upcoming Bicentennial, she has syndicated her column statewide and encourages readers all over the Show Me State to submit topic suggestions for future columns to HistoricallyYours.davis@gmail.com
+Elizabeth Davis was born and raised in Cooper County, Missouri, and has written HISTORICALLY YOURS for the Boonville Daily News since April 2008, She has covered the War Between the States, U.S. history, and Cooper County history.
+In celebration of Missouri’s upcoming Bicentennial, she has syndicated her column statewide and encourages readers all over the Show Me State to submit topic suggestions for future columns to HistoricallyYours.davis@gmail.com.